SSPuliasis/ProtView/README.md

 walk through how ProtView works.
 Araport11 protein sequences were retrieved from the [tair database](https://www.arabidopsis.org/download/index-auto.jsp?dir=%2Fdownload_files%2FSequences%2FAraport11_blastsets) in fasta format and the Araport11 GFF3 files were downloaded via [jbrowse](https://www.araport.org/data/araport11).
-These files can be found and downloaded from the example_data folder on the github page.
+These files can be found and downloaded from the protview_example_data folder on the github page.
 Once the working directory has been set to the directory containing the intended input files, example data or otherwise, the analysis can begin.

 ![Jbrowse depiction of the example](https://github.com/SSPuliasis/ProtView/blob/master/README_images/jbrowse_at1g66600_at1g66610.PNG)